 My name is Arup Sen (pronounced aaroop) and I live in Sydenham, SE London.
-I teach yoga and create websites.
+I work part-time building wheels at Racer Rosa bicycles in Walthamstow.
+I also teach yoga and build websites the rest of the week.
+I ride audax and volunteer for Samaritans.
 Here is a photo of me in Sweden rebuilding my Henry Gregson bike having taken it on the plane.

 The other one just so you can see what I look like.
 If you want to know more about me then take a look at my blog.
 There are a few fixed gear articles in there, the wheel log but mostly other topics.

 Some of my previous clients will have noticed that as of May 2017 my home address has changed and that my base is no longer Sydenham but at Racer Rosa bicycles in Walthamstow E17.
 For all those who are local that doesn't mean that you now have to travel North of the river, you can still leave parts with me at 75B Byne Road, Sydenham, SE26 5JG but I will work on the wheels in E17.
 For a full account of what happened and why, you can read by blog post here.
 Otherwise business as usual, more or less.